Advancing Global Health

-Gilead and WHO tackle VL in Southeast Asia
+Gilead Sciences and WHO tackle VL in South East Asia

-Visceral leishmaniasis (VL), a parasitic disease with about 400,000 new cases a year in Southeast Asia, is almost always fatal if untreated.
-We’re partnering with the World Health Organization (WHO) to provide AmBisome® free of charge to certain at-risk areas in Southeast Asia.
+Visceral leishmaniasis (VL), a parasitic disease with about 6,000 new cases a year (2016-2017) in South East Asia, is almost always fatal if untreated.
+We are collaborating with the World Health Organization (WHO) to provide AmBisome® free of charge to all patients diagnosed with the disease.

 Helping eliminate chronic hepatitis C worldwide

 WHO is working to eliminate viral hepatitis worldwide by 2030.
-Through awareness, screening and care, we’re supporting WHO and helping governments, patients and payers in efforts to eliminate the chronic hepatitis C virus (HCV) and end the disease.
+Through awareness, screening and care, we’re helping governments, patients and payers in efforts to eliminate the chronic hepatitis C virus (HCV) and end the disease.

 Partnerships aim to address the threat of Ebola